r-crosswords/aotw/exolve-README.md

-Unicode characters (for example, Devanagari—see the [`exolve-language`](#exolve-language) section), then your _must_ separate grid letters (when specifying a grid with solutions) with a space (unless they are already separated by decorator).
+Unicode characters (for example, Devanagari—see the [`exolve-language`](#exolve-language) section), then your _must_ separate grid letters (when specifying a grid with solutions) with a space (unless they are already separated by a decorator).
 For example, this will *not* work:
 ```
   exolve-grid:
      सेहत